Graduate Program Proposals

 Stage 3: Final Approval and Program Implementation

 Final approval to proceed with the implementation of a new program rests with the Provost.
 Subject to approval, the relevant dean(s)/director(s) will receive a formal notification addressing implementation, subsequent review/reporting requirements, and budgetary information.
 In the event that approval to proceed has been provided without a funding allocation, the Provost will meet with the relevant dean(s)/director(s) to review the viability of program implementation.
-Note that ALD will require progress reports on program implementation as part of their annual estimates process for two (2) years post-approval; these reports will be requested annually by the Vice-Provost (Integrated Planning and Academic Programs).
+Note that MET will require progress reports on program implementation as part of their annual estimates process for two (2) years post-approval; these reports will be requested annually by the Deputy Provost (Academic Planning and Programs).

-1The letter of submission from the Vice-Provost (Integrated Planning and Academic Programs) will be carbon copied to the President, the University Secretary, the Registrar's Office, the Vice-Provost (Graduate Education) & Dean of Graduate Studies, the dean/director of the submitting Faculty/College/School and the Executive Director of the Office of Institutional Analysis.
+1The letter of submission from the Deputy Provost (Academic Planning and Programs) will be carbon copied to the President, the University Secretary, the Registrar's Office, the Dean of Graduate Studies, the dean/director of the submitting Faculty/College/School and the Executive Director of the Office of Institutional Analysis.

 Faculty of Graduate Studies

-Dr. Todd Mondor, Vice-Provost (Graduate Education) & Dean of Graduate Studies
+Dr. Louise Simard, Acting Dean of Graduate Studies